Julle98/Sannamaija-Bot/README.md

 # Sannamaija-Bot
-Discord bot made for the Tilu 24G server.
-The bot is not public, only on one server.
+Discord bot made for one private server.
+The bot is not public!
 The bot works fine with Visual Studio Code and Python extension from Microsoft.

 I don't know if it work somewhere else than Visual Studio Code but code extensions are there so big recommendation to run it on Visual Studio Code.